abhinav4848/Obsidian-Medicine/cancer- pancreas.md

 # Treatment
 Whipple's resection (pancreaticoduodenectomy) is performed for resectable lesions in the head of pancreas.
 Side-effects of a Whipple's include dumping syndrome and peptic ulcer disease.

+Less than 20% are suitable for surgery at time of diagnosis.
+ERCP for stenting for palliation.